-There are a number of fundamental functions that the BMS needs to control and report on, these include:
+There are a number of fundamental functions that the BMS needs to control and report with the help of algorithms.
+These include:

 - State of Charge (SoC)